eopf-toolkit/community-notebook-competition/README.md

 <p align="center"><img title="Define the docker option" alt="Alt text" src="/img/def_di.png" class="center" ></p>

-In the box, you can copy the following custom lines:
+In the box, you can copy and paste the following custom lines:
 * If you would like to develop your workflow in Python:<br>
 `4zm3809f.c1.de1.container-registry.ovh.net/eopf-toolkit-python/eopf-toolkit-python:competition`

-* Or, when you are more into R:<br>
+* Or, if you prefer to use R:<br>
 `4zm3809f.c1.de1.container-registry.ovh.net/eopf-toolkit-r/eopf-toolkit-r:competition`

 And select **Start**.

 You will be redirected to your development space in the JupyterLab!<br>

-To get some ideas, how to get started with your development, and a step-by-step guide you can access the introductory session [here](https://www.youtube.com/watch?v=N7_C3rxjjp4).
+To get some ideas on how to get started with your development, watch the introductory session [here](https://www.youtube.com/watch?v=N7_C3rxjjp4).

 ### Stage 3: Notebook Submission
 Submit your completed Jupyter Notebook via GitHub once complete, between 1 November 2025 and 30 January 2026 (23:59 UTC+1).

-You will need to fill in a Submission Form, and follow [these instructions](https://github.com/eopf-toolkit/community-notebook-competition/tree/main/submissions).
+You will need to fill in a Submission Form (in a Markdown file), and follow [these instructions](https://github.com/eopf-toolkit/community-notebook-competition/tree/main/submissions).

 For a step-by-step on how to develop and submit your work, you can follow [this video](https://www.youtube.com/watch?v=hh7exW_F1ME).
 Here we guide you through the submission in GitHub!